matteo65/mzHash32/README.md

 Number as strings from "1234567890123456789" to "1234567890223456788" | 100,000,000 | 1,155,171 | **1,154,640** | 1,155,789|   **808,693**
 Strings from "abcdefg1234567890123456789hijklmn" to "abcdefg1234567890223456788hijklmn" | 100,000,000 | 1,155,171| **1,125,889** | **1,152,600**| **1,037,151**
 Numbers as strings from "0" to "999999999"         |1,000,000,000| 107,882,641        |**107,105,249**|**107,822,463**|110,287,893

+## Vulnerability
+mzHash32, like most non-cryptographic functions, is non-secure because it is not specifically designed to be difficult to reverse by an adversary, making it unsuitable for cryptographic purposes.
+Its use is instead recommended in all other contexts where hash functions are used.
+Like other non-cryptographic functions, its security depends on the secrecy of the possibly used seed.

+## Portability
+It is minimalist, elegant, straightforward and can be easily written in virtually any programming language.
+It produces the same result with x86 and x64 (or different) platforms.
+Currently C and Java versions are available.